The sacrament of Reconciliation imparts to the sinner the life of God who reconciles.

 The person who lives by God’s merciful love is ready to respond to the Lord’s call: “Go; first be reconciled to your brother.
 It is called the sacrament of conversion because it makes sacramentally present Jesus’ call to conversion, the first step in returning to the Father from whom one has strayed by sin.
 It is called the sacrament of Penance, since it consecrates the Christian sinner’s personal and ecclesial steps of conversion, penance, and satisfaction.
 It is called the sacrament of confession, since the disclosure or confession of sins to a priest is an essential element of this sacrament.

 Sin is before all else an offense against God, a rupture of communion with him.
-At the same time, it damages communion with the Church.
-For this reason, conversion entails both God’s forgiveness and reconciliation with the Church, which are expressed and accomplished liturgically by the sacrament of Reconciliation.
+At the same time, it damages communion with the Parish.
+For this reason, conversion entails both God’s forgiveness and reconciliation with the Parish, which are expressed and accomplished liturgically by the sacrament of Reconciliation.

-The sacrament of Reconciliation comprises two equally essential elements: on the one hand, the acts of the person who undergoes conversion through the action of the Holy Spirit: namely, contrition, confession, and satisfaction; on the other, God’s action through the intervention of the Church. the Church, who through the bishop and his priests forgives sins in the name of Jesus Christ and determines the manner of satisfaction, also prays for the sinner and does penance with him.
+The sacrament of Reconciliation comprises two equally essential elements: on the one hand, the acts of the person who undergoes conversion through the action of the Holy Spirit: namely, contrition, confession, and satisfaction; on the other, God’s action through the intervention of the Parish.
+The Parish, who through the bishop and his priests forgives sins in the name of Jesus Christ and determines the manner of satisfaction, also prays for the sinner and does penance with him.

 The reception of this sacrament ought to be prepared for by an examination of conscience made in the light of the Word of God. the passages best suited to this can be found in the moral catechesis of the Gospels and the apostolic Letters, such as the Sermon on the Mount and the apostolic teachings.